 To make this dish even more substantial, add 8 ounces of well-drained, finely diced tofu (or baked tofu) or 1 cup cooked or canned beans of your choice.

 Other vegetables can be substituted for the ones listed above.
-Try broccoli instead of cauliflower; zucchini or green beans in place of the corn and/or peas; and a half cup or so of sliced mushrooms is a welcome addition if everyone present likes them.
+Try zucchini or green beans in place of the corn and/or peas; and a cup or so of sliced mushrooms is also a welcome addition.